 Web UDP Telemetry

 This is not a module that you need to install like Web Plugin.
 This is a built-in feature in Andruav_AP & DroneEngage as well.
-There are two sockets created at the Commuication Server.
-A drone is streaming telemetry data to this UDP socket and then the user can connect to that socket using UDPCI in Mission Planner or any other GCS software.
+The Commuication Server creates two sockets, with one socket receiving telemetry data streamed from the drone via UDP, and the other socket allowing the user to connect using UDPCI in Mission Planner or other GCS software.

 {